youyanggu/covid19_projections/about.md

 Our COVID-19 prediction model has an underlying simulator based on [an SEIS model](http://leonidzhukov.net/hse/2014/socialnetworks/papers/2000SiamRev.pdf) to simulate the COVID-19 epidemic in each given country/state/region.
 The parameters/inputs of this simulator are then learned using machine learning techniques that attempts to minimize the error between the projected outputs and the actual results.
 After some additional validation techniques (to minimize a phenomenon called overfitting), we use the learned parameters to simulate the future and make projections.

 The goal of this project is to showcase the strengths of artificial intelligence to tackle one of the world's most difficult problems: predict the track of a pandemic.
-We want to show that it is not necessary to be an expert in epidemiology to be able to make accurate projections.
-In some cases, starting with a blank state may actually be beneficial by eliminating certain ill-conceived preconceptions.
 Here, we use a pure data-driven approach by letting the machine do the learning.

 ## How our model is different